SwiftIsland/SwiftIslandAPI/README.md

 Clone this repository and run `swift run` to download the dependencies and start the server.

-To open the project in XCode, run `swift package generate-xcodeproj` to generate the xcode project

 ## Testing

 Use `swift test` to run the tests.
 For the `testTitoTicketRequest` test there is a environment variable `TITO_TOKEN` containing a Tito API token needed.

+## XCode

+To open the project in XCode, run `swift package generate-xcodeproj` to generate the xcode project To add the `TITO_TOKEN` environment variable, select the "Run" scheme and go to `Product -> Scheme -> Edit Scheme...`.
+Then select the "Run" action, switch to the "Arguments" tab and add the TITO_TOKEN environment variable containing the Tito API key

 ## Endpoints
 The API is located at: [https://swiftisland.herokuapp.com](https://swiftisland.herokuapp.com).
 The list below informs about the endpoints available.